 In recent criticism the impact of dialogue has been questioned.
-A powerful argument against dialogue as presented by Senge and Bohm is made by Stacey (2001).
-Stacey makes a strong case about learning and knowledge creation in organizations and argues that dialogue is an attempt to return to the ancient wisdom and conversational patterns of old cultures, such as those of North American Indians.
+A powerful argument against dialogue as presented by and Bohm (1996) and Senge (1990) is made by Stacey (2001).

+Stacey makes a case based on learning and knowledge creation in organizations and argues that dialogue is an attempt to return to the ancient wisdom and conversational patterns of old cultures, such as those of North American Indians.
 Stacey rebukes this attempt as a nonsensical romantic idea of a lost Eden.

-However, the references to Native Americans should be regarded as a pedagogical way of illustrating alternatives to aggressive debate, advocacy and dialectics.
-The rise of the principles and the practice of dialogue is, in fact, a highly modern phenomenon with purely European roots (Taylor, 1989; Walker,1999).
+However, the references to Native Americans by Bohm should be regarded as a pedagogical way of illustrating alternatives to aggressive debate, advocacy and dialectics.
+The rise of the principles and the practice of dialogue is, in fact, a highly modern phenomenon with purely European roots (Taylor, 1989; Walker, 1999).
 Of course, dialogue was a central way to engage in theoretical matters with practical implications in the days of Socrates (Zanakis et al., 2003) and during the Hellenistic era of philosophy, the practice of dialogical skills, such as listening and presence became a central skill in the philosophical quest for a good life (Hadot, 1995).
-But not before the first half of the 20th century did philosophers, such as Leonard Nelson, Martin Buber, and Mikhail Bakhtin formulate the basic ideas of dialogue as a practice that all men and women can and should engage in (Bradbury and Lichtenstein 2000).
-It is these philosophies of dialogue that organizational practitioners, theoreticians, educationalists and consultants today, indirectly or directly, are building on in real world interventions.
+But not before the first half of the 20th century did philosophers, such as Leonard Nelson, Martin Buber, and Mikhail Bakhtin formulate the basic ideas of dialogue as a practice that all men and women can and should engage in (Bradbury and Lichtenstein, 2000).
+It is these philosophies of dialogue that organizational practitioners, theoreticians, educationalists and consultants today, indirectly or directly, are building on in their real world interventions.

 In opposition to Bohm's and Senge's dialogue conception, Stacey (2001) wants to draw attention to the multitude of everyday conversations that can be very creative but also very destructive.
 Moreover, Stacey claims that organizational theoreticians and consultants, instead of presenting dialogue and other conversational tools of an idealized kind, should focus on understanding the communicative interaction we currently engage in within hierarchical organizations.
-The answer to Stacey on this point is that there is extensive evidence suggesting that ordinary communication and the thinking that accompanies it often goes wrong in ways that may have negative, sometimes fatal, impact on a wide variety of organizational aspects: failure of organizational change programs, failure of strategic programs, and collapse of internal and external ethics (Dalla Costa, 1999; De Geuss, 1999; Senge et al., 1999).
-It is widely accepted that ordinary communication and thinking can, and at times should, be the object of change (Huczynski and Buchanan, 2001; Janis, 1982).
-Far from being an idealization, dialogue takes into account ordinary ways of communication and can, in the form of dialogue sessions, be a complement to these.
+The answer to Stacey on this point is that there is extensive evidence suggesting that ordinary communication and the thinking that accompanies it often go wrong (Huczynski and Buchanan, 2001; Janis, 1982, Kahneman et al., 1982) in ways that may have negative, sometimes fatal, impact on a wide variety of organizational aspects resulting in failures of organizational change programs, failures of strategic programs, and the collapse of internal and external ethics (Dalla Costa, 1998; De Geus, 1997; Senge et al., 1999).
+It is widely accepted that ordinary communication and thinking can, and at times should, be the object of change (Huczynski and Buchanan, 2001).
+Far from being an idealization, dialogue takes into account ordinary ways of communication and can, in the form of dialogue sessions reflect on ordinary communication.
 The lessons and skills learned in dialogue session can also be transformed and incorporated into other more ordinary forms of communication and interaction (Slotte, 2004).